marcos-sem-s/datacamp-exercises/Introduction to SQL/02 - Querying.md

 | Developed at University of California, Berkeley | Has both free and enterprise versions |
 | Research funds provided by DARPA | Created by Microsoft |
 | Free and open source | Queried using T-SQL |

+> Excellent work!
+Both SQL Server and PostgreSQL are very popular SQL flavors.
+As your SQL journey continues, you're sure to see their names pop up!

 <br>